splunk-soar-connectors/maxmind/readme.md

 POLL NOW can be used to investigate what gets run on each poll during ingestion.

+IMPORTANT: LicenseKey is required to be specified in your asset.
+It's used to fetch the latest MaxMind database.

 For more info on what gets run on each poll, see "Scheduled Polling" below.

 ## Scheduled Polling